chrisyarbrough/pandority/README.md

 Run `nuget restore` to install the required NuGet packages.

-Run `dotnet build` to produce a new DLL that will be automatically copied to the Unity package directory.
+Run `dotnet build --configuration Release` to produce an optimized DLL that will be automatically copied to the Unity package directory.

+Run `dotnet build` to build a debug version with logging enabled.

 A new release of the generator should always be built with the release configuration for performance reasons.

 ### Debug Logging

 To enable more detailed logging beyond the always-enabled crash log, set the solution configuration to `Debug` and rebuild the project.

+### Testing

+Run `dotnet test` to execute the unit tests.
+The test project uses xUnit and NET 6.0.